DebbieOjay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this folder contains how to create empty file
+this folder contains how to add permission to file